yewinston/p2py/README.md

 **Assert that the two seeders have left, and that the last seeder is the only one left seeding in the list**

 ## NON-LOCAL USAGE (OVER THE NETWORK)
 p2py requires the specified the source port for the tracker/client to be a open port (through port forwarding) if you wish to host a tracker server/seed torrents.
 By default, the peer and tracker will use the 8888 port.
-For testing purposes all on the same machine, you can host a tracker server and connect/seed/leech with other clients without port forwarding.
+For testing purposes on a single machine, you can host a tracker server and connect/seed/leech with other clients without port forwarding.